 The Classical Pilates repertoire is comprised of exercises designed to address the whole body so that range and ease of movement, flexibility, and strength is re-gained or achieved in a balanced way.
-However, not anyone can perform pilates exercises correctly without embodying essential movement skills–especially students with specialized needs.
+However, not anyone can perform pilates exercises correctly without embodying essential movement skills.
 At Reform Pilates students build strength in a knowledgeable, safe and supportive environment.
 We teach progressive, awareness based movement skills that have practical, functional, real life application.
-Please contact the studio to inquire about our specialized individual or group sessions.
+Please contact the studio to inquire about our individual or trio sessions.

 The Pilates Method